altran03/ai-agent-education-platform/QUICK_START.md

 ## Optional: Database Admin Interface

-The project includes a Flask-based database admin interface for viewing and managing the SQLite database:
+The project includes a Flask-based database admin interface for viewing and managing the database:

 ```bash
 # Start the database admin interface